Clarifai/clarifai-python/README.md

 Usage
 ---------------------

-An complete example of using this Python client is as follows.
+A complete example of using this Python client is as follows.
 Suppose you want to tag an image on your local drive:

 <pre>